 Billy Dee Williams (Lando Calrissian, "The Empire Strikes Back," "Return of the Jedi") has most recently had guest roles on "Glee," "Modern Family," "NCIS" and "White Collar."
-He also provided the voice of Lando for 2014's "The Lego Movie" and in a 2015 episode of "Star Wars Rebels."
+He also provided the voice of Lando for 2014's "The Lego Movie" and in two 2015 episodes of "Star Wars Rebels."

 Ian McDiarmid (Emperor Palpatine, "The Empire Strikes Back," "Return of the Jedi") recently had a role in the British TV series "Utopia" and appeared in the 2014 BBC miniseries "37 Days."
 McDiarmid reprised his role of Palpatine for the "Star Wars" prequel trilogy.